Cadbury’s gets the credit for spreading this crunchy sponge candy around the world in the early 1900’s.

 - Baking Soda

-I then also like to dip and coat the candy in creamy milk chocolate.
+I also like to dip and coat the candy in creamy milk or dark chocolate.

 You can also experiment with different variations on the coating.

-Try using different flavored chocolates that you can easily buy from the store.
+Try using different flavored chocolates that you can easily buy from any candy store.

-Alternatively, you can flavor your own chocolate coating mixture.
+Alternatively, you can flavor with your own chocolate coating mixture.

-One combination that I like it milk chocolate with salted caramel and sea salt flakes.
+One combination that I like is milk chocolate with salted caramel and sea salt flakes.

 Where Did Sponge Candy Originate?